HPInc/ml-git/docs/mlgit_commands.md

   --version  Show the version and exit.

 Commands:
-  clone       Clone a ml-git repository ML_GIT_REPOSITORY_URL datasets    Management of datasets within this ml-git repository. labels      Management of labels sets within this ml-git repository. models      Management of models within this ml-git repository.
+  clone       Clone an ml-git repository ML_GIT_REPOSITORY_URL datasets    Management of datasets within this ml-git repository. labels      Management of labels sets within this ml-git repository. models      Management of models within this ml-git repository.